Total fertility rate in England by county / unitary authority

+This article lists the total fertility rate in England's counties or unitary authorities.
+In 2024, the fertility rate in England and Wales fell to 1.41, the lowest on record since records began in 1938.

 The total fertility rate (TFR) is “the average number of live children a group of women would have if they experienced the age-specific fertility rates for the calendar year in question throughout their childbearing lifespan.”

+Total fertility rate by county

 Figures below are for 2024 and cover England only (Welsh local authorities are excluded).
 Data are drawn from the ONS dataset Births in England and Wales: birth registrations (2024 edition) and correspond to the Total fertility rate (TFR) by local authority of usual residence of the mother.